Chilapa, Nayarit

 Chilapa is a settlement in the municipality of Rosamorada in the state of Nayarit, Mexico, 80 kilometres north of the city of Tepic, on national highway number 15.
 It is located between Rosamorada on the north, El Tamarindo and San Vicente on the south, Paso Real del Bejuco on the east and Colonia 18 de Marzo on the west.

 There are several versions regarding the origin of the word "Chilapa."
 An accepted one affirms that it is derived from the Nahuatl word: "chilapan" or "Chilar in the water."
 According to the last census Chilapa has population of 1,856 people.

 History

 Its foundation is directly related to the former cattle estate found there.
-The ranch was founded in 1713 when the King of Spain sold to Mrs. Francisca Ramon de Moncada the property for 330 gold currency.
+The ranch was founded in 1713 when the King of Spain sold the property to Mrs. Francisca Ramon de Moncada for 330 gold currency.
 Through the pass of time, the land changed owners.
 Here is the list of the most relevant ones: